wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/setup-privacy.md

 ## Set up Workplace Analytics

 Setting up Workplace Analytics is a straightforward process.
-Here's an overview of the primary steps.
+Here's an overview of the primary steps:

 1. Your Office 365 or Azure Active Directory administrator assigns the licenses and roles.
 1. The designated Workplace Analytics administrator enters system defaults and privacy settings.